prernarohra/QuakeGuard/README.md

 - **Intensity Minimization**: It aims to reduce the impact of earthquakes by three famous japanese standards.
 - **Insurance Plans**: Offers multiple cooperative insurance plans to help cover earthquake-related damage.

+## :handshake: Contribution

+Contributions are welcome!
+Please open an issue or submit a pull request for any changes you'd like to see.
+Please consider giving this project a star on GitHub if you found it useful!